tensorflow/tensor2tensor/tensor2tensor/rl/README.md

 # Tensor2Tensor experimental Model-Based Reinforcement Learning.

-The rl package intention is to provide the ability to run reinforcement algorithms within TensorFlow's computation graph, in order to do model-based RL using environment models from Tensor2Tensor.
+The rl package intention is to provide possiblity to run reinforcement algorithms within Tensorflow's computation graph, in order to do model-based RL using envoronment models from Tensor2Tensor.
 It's very experimental for now and under heavy development.

-Currently the only supported algorithm is Proximal Policy Optimization - PPO.
+Currently the only supported algorithm is Proximy Policy Optimization - PPO.

 # Sample usages